hairyhenderson/gomplate/docs/content/functions/path.md

     parent: functions
 ---

-The path functions are split into 2 namespaces:
+gomplate's path functions are split into 2 namespaces:
 - `path`, which is useful for manipulating slash-based (`/`) paths, such as in URLs
-- `filepath`, which should be used for local filesystem paths, especially when Windows paths may be involved
+- `filepath`, which should be used for local filesystem paths, especially when Windows paths may be involved.

 This page documents the `path` namespace - see also the [`filepath`](../filepath) documentation.